Gillian Merron: Expenses

 On 19 June 2009, MPs' expenses were revealed (heavily edited) on the internet.
 Merron received criticism for purchasing a television, television stand, home theatre kit, and numerous other goods.
 She wrote on her website: "The majority of claims I make directly pay for professional staff, office costs, communication with constituents, and travel.
 I do not have a second job, do not employ any family members or friends, nor have I taken the annual increase in ministerial salary."

 In the aftermath of the United Kingdom parliamentary expenses scandal, Sir Thomas Legg recommended that Gillian Merron repay £6,305.17.
 She repaid this amount in full.

 Post-parliamentary career

 Since her defeat at the 2010 general election, Merron has become Chair of Bus Users UK (formerly known as The National Federation of Bus Users).

 In May 2014, it was announced that Merron would become Chief Executive of the Board of Deputies of British Jews the following July.
-Since February 2013, she has served as a Vice-President of the Jewish Leadership Council.
-She served as external affairs officer on the board of Liberal Judaism from July 2012 to May 2014.
+She stepped down as chief executive in 2021 upon being appointed to the House of Lords.
+Since February 2013, she has been a Vice-President of the Jewish Leadership Council.
+She was external affairs officer on the board of Liberal Judaism from July 2012 to May 2014.